raffyMartinez/fad3_vb6/README.md

 FAD3 is a MS Windows database application for managing data collected from fishery assessment surveys.

+This version has been written using Visual Basic 6.
+A new version written in C# is found in another [repository](https://github.com/raffyMartinez/faddotnet).
+Please feel free to download the source code and contribute.
+I still have to fully understand how gitHub works.
+If you wish to help, then I better know how to make this repository work with multiple contributors.

 FAD3 requires that you install the MapWinGIS mapping component.
 Click on the link below to download the 32-bit installer.

 ### [MapWinGIS v4.9.6.0](https://github.com/MapWindow/MapWinGIS/releases/download/v4.9.6.0/MapWinGIS-only-v4.9.6.0-Win32.exe)